samid737/scrambledev/_posts/2017-04-01-development-part-xx-eom-basic-atmosphere.md

 	where $$ \boldsymbol{\frac{dC_L}{d\alpha}}$$ is the lift slope, $$\boldsymbol{\alpha}$$the angle of attack , $$\boldsymbol{a_{L=0}}$$ the zero lift angle of attack.
  {% endraw %}

 The angle of attack is  the parameter that can be controlled by rotating the aircraft A wing surface area can be controlled using high lift devices, but A constant wing surface is assumed for this flight model ([Assumption](#)).
-Thereforce, the Lift force is controlled by rotating/pitching the aircraft In a three dimensional world, the lift force will vary along the spanwise direction of the wing.
+The lift force is controlled by rotating/pitching the aircraft.
+In a three dimensional world, the lift force will vary along the spanwise direction of the wing.
 Since we are dealing with A two dimensional wing, we can neglect spanwise lift distribution ([Assumption](#)).

 #### Drag